London Town (Wings album): Release

-Denny Laine included versions of "Children Children" and "Deliver Your Children" on his 1996 album Wings at the Sound of Denny Laine.
+Laine included versions of "Children Children" and "Deliver Your Children" on his 1996 album Wings at the Sound of Denny Laine.

-Reception
+Critical reception

 London Town received generally unfavourable reviews from music critics.
 The Globe and Mail noted that "Wings remains one of the most consistently ineffective rock bands around...
 The records are nice when McCartney strums his guitar and sings songs to his kids but when Wings takes on heavy sounds it just doesn't work".
-The New York Times wrote that "the music is prime McCartney ... his ear for tunes and for classically simple yet clever arrangements remains acute, and the result here is often delightful".
+John Rockwell of The New York Times wrote that "the music is prime McCartney ... his ear for tunes and for classically simple yet clever arrangements remains acute, and the result here is often delightful".
+In a mostly positive review for the Los Angeles Times, Robert Hilburn praised London Town as McCartney's "most confident and comfortable work".
+He found the music and arrangements "as solidly crafted as anything he has done in the '70s", but also noted that the album "lacks the hard, adventurous edges of Band on the Run and Venus and Mars."
+Billboard wrote that London Town proves McCartney "still has a flair for writing clean, intelligent rock'n'roll", praising the music, "varied" material and vocal performances.